mbizana/mbizana.github.io/drafts/2022-10-27-making-too-many-jumps.md

 What this process has shown is that I need to get back to doing daily code tdd katas.
 I have let my skills and critical thinking around this lapse and it's time to get back on that horse.

 This whole exercise has highlighted the importance of deliberate practice/intentional practice frequently, especially when you're projects that don't value TDD.

+Going back to the fundamentals and being strict about making mall incremental steps has given a certainty and confidence that I'm on top of things.
+One of the things I've observed in myself about making big jumps is there's always an underlying sense of dread about the code, an uncertainty that lingers about a possible edge case I've missed or something else that I can't put my finder on it.

+I've just caught myself again about to make another big jump by attempting to fix a bug by not first having a test for it.
+It's so easy to get into the trap of, "It's a small fix, I know what the logic needs to be".
+Good thing, I've caught it